Egypt Travel Gate

 Thebes

-Thebes Necropolis Luxor West Bank
+Explore Thebes: Luxor West Bank Necropolis

 Welcome to Thebes, the illustrious capital of ancient Egypt and a city steeped in history, culture, and grandeur.
 Situated on the east bank of the Nile River, Thebes, also known as Waset or Luxor, was once the political, religious, and artistic center of the Egyptian civilization.
 In this comprehensive guide, we will delve into the captivating history, architectural wonders, and cultural significance of Thebes, offering you a unique insight into this remarkable ancient city.